 Torc Waterfall is located just minutes from Muckross house and can also be accessed through Muckross Park.
 The waterfall is easily accessible and has a car park to the left, just before the waterfall.
 There are several scenic walks from Torc waterfall and Torc Mountain is also located near to the waterfall which is open to the public to climb.

 Ladies View is located between Killarney and the Kenmare road on the Ring of Kerry.
 It is one of the most scenic points in Killarney.
-It is overlooking the upper Lake & Islands, McGuillcuddy reeks.
+It is overlooking the upper Lake & Islands, McGillicuddy Reeks.
 At Ladies View, you will find A café, gift shop and a bar.
-Ladies View is named after the time the Queen Victoria visited Killarney and she quoted it as “the finest view in the land”.
+Ladies View is named after the time Queen Victoria visited Killarney and she quoted it as “the finest view in the land”.

 O Sullivan’s Cascade